 Swanbourne Lake Trip

-After a brief visit to my homeland a few years back in 2018 I wanted to visit the beautiful town of Arundel and in particular Swanbourne Lake.
+After a brief visit to my homeland, I wanted to visit the beautiful town of Arundel and in particular Swanbourne Lake.
 Situated in our home county West Sussex.
 About 1.5 hours from London and about 50 minutes from Brighton

 A town we would visit as kids and packed with history as its the location of Arundel castle and home town to the Duke and Duchess Of Norfolk.